aresti/bryn/README.md

 Bryn predominantly uses Vue 3 on the frontend, with Django + Django Rest Framework on the backend.

 It should be noted that the latest overhaul of Bryn was intended as an in-place upgrade for the existing production version.
-As such, certain legacy constraints we adhered to, such as sticking with SQlite on production.
-Since Bryn is largely an interface around an Openstack service layer, there are relateively few database writes - so this is a non-issue in terms of performance.
+As such, certain legacy constraints we adhered to (e.g., compatibility with the existing production database)

 The backend uses Django 3.1, leveraging vanilla Django views & templates for authentication, password reset & registration.
 All API views use Django REST Framework.